AVSLab/basilisk/src/fswAlgorithms/attControl/mrpFeedback/mrpFeedback.rst

 The gains :math:`K` and :math:`P` must be set to positive values.
 The integral gain :math:`K_i` is optional, it is a negative number by default.
 Setting this variable to a negative number disables the error integration for the controller, leaving just PD terms.
 The integrator is required to maintain asymptotic tracking in the presence of an external disturbing torque.
 The ``integralLimit`` is a scalar value applied in an element-wise check to ensure that the value of each element of the :math:`\int_{t_{0}}^{t} \pmb\sigma \text{d}t` vector is within the desired limit.
 If not, the sign of that element is persevered, but the magnitude is replaced by ``integralLimit``.

-If the ``rwParamsInMsgName`` is specified, then the associated ``inputRWSpeedsName`` is required as well.
+If the ``rwParamsInMsg`` is specified, then the associated ``rwSpeedsInMsg`` is required as well.

-The ``rwAvailInMsgName`` is optional and is used to selectively include RW devices in the control solution.
+The ``rwAvailInMsg`` is optional and is used to selectively include RW devices in the control solution.